- In the issue of Nature published on

 to).
 Many have audio recordings of lectures and viewable PDFs of slides.

-Summer courses I teach in regularly.
+Summer courses I teach in, or have taught in, regularly.
 (Lecture projections and audio

 recordings are available for some of these).: